 Welcome to 631 South Maize Road in Wellington, Kansas—your dream farmhouse, tucked away on 4.7 acres.
 Originally built in 1961 and thoughtfully updated over the years, this 2,200 plus-square-foot home blends nostalgia, functionality, and charm.
 With 2 bedrooms and 2 bathrooms, this home offers spacious, comfortable living—with room to grow.
 The living spaces are filled with natural light and all

-Impressive 4-bedroom, 2-bath home situated on 80 acres of prime country property.
-This estate offers space, privacy, and functionality with an attached 3-car garage and a substantial 40x60 shop—ideal for equipment, storage, or recreational use.
-The private pond is stocked with crappie, bass, and catfish and regularly attracts abundant wildlife, adding to the property’s appeal and outdoor
+Impressive 4-bedroom, 3-bath home situated on +/- 20 acres of prime country property.
+This estate offers space, privacy, and functionality with an attached 3-car garage and a substantial 40x60 shop with ample outlets and 220 hookups—ideal for equipment, storage, or recreational use.
+The 2.4 acres +/- private pond is stocked with crappie, bass, and catfish and regularly attracts abundant wildlife,

 Newly developed Wedgewood offers spacious 2 & 3 bedroom apartment homes.
 Enjoy a playground, fun tot lot, picnic areas with grills, fitness center, library with computers, beautiful community room with a kitchen and an onsite staff and 24 hour emergency maintenance all for the convenience and use for our residents.